-Who benefits

-Private benefit 80% Community wide

-(Provided to users of cemetery facilities, largely friends & family of benefit 20%
+(Provided to users of cemetery facilities, largely friends & family of deceased.)

-deceased.)
-(Through ensuring

-the deceased are

-interred in a sanitary
+Community wide benefit 20% (Through ensuring the deceased are interred in a sanitary

-way.

 Who creates a need: All residents create for cemeteries through requiring cemetery service and open spaces.
 There is a private benefit which Council attempts to recover through fees and charges.